Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Social media is also a great way to drive return traffic from loyal fans.
 Return visitors are already familiar with your brand and are more likely to take a desirable action.
 This is especially important if you are monetizing your site or have some sort of call to action (which you should).

-The social media crowd loves to share high quality blog posts, which in turn gets more eyeballs in front of your content and also generates backlinks.
-This is a fantastic way to attract some new blood to your blog.
+The social media crowd loves to share high quality products and articles, which in turn gets more eyeballs in front of your content and also generates backlinks.
+This is a fantastic way to attract some new blood to your store.

 Equip some tools to help